dvis3yzawwgr9p4du4g7rcqsie1vi7

 Join SAFE and get great benefits.
 You get 1/3 off ForeFlight and your membership supports our mission of increasing aviation safety by promoting excellence in education.
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).

-3 thoughts on “New (Free) Course: “IFR Preflight Self-Briefing””
+3 responses to “New (Free) Course: “IFR Preflight Self-Briefing””

 Tell us what *you* think!